DLR ENERGY & ENVIRONMENTAL CHALLENGE

-DLR was looking for new applications in Earth observation that address climate and the mapping of the environment.
-Ideas for using Earth observation for sustainable energy management - be it in generation, distribution, and/or consumption - were especially welcome.
+DLR is looking for new applications in Earth observation that address climate and mapping of the environment.
+Ideas for using Earth observation for sustainable energy management - in generation, distribution, and/or consumption, for example - are especially welcome.

-In addition to any kind of non-satellite geo information, proposals were supposed to be based on existing or imminent Earth observation satellite data.
-The product or service derived from the idea was supposed to support either professionals in environmental assessment or energy supply and management, or the general public and consumer-oriented markets.
-Local, regional, and of course, global applications and services have been considered.
+Proposals should be based on existing or imminent Earth observation data and may be supplemented by any kind of ancillary geo-information, such as crowdsourced data or in-situ measurements of environmental monitoring for further information enrichment, validation, or updating.
+The product or service derived from the idea should support either professionals in environmental assessment or energy supply and management, or the general public and consumer-oriented markets.
+Local, regional, and of course, global applications and services will be considered.

-Innovative ways to link remote-sensing-based products and services with user needs were encouraged.
+Innovative ways to link remote-sensing-based products and services with user needs are encouraged.
 The ideas submitted should also describe a real implementation scenario that includes the general public and/or potential commercial benefits.

-The winner has been rewarded with a cash prize of EUR 5,000.
+The winner will be rewarded with a cash prize of EUR 5,000.

-- Copernicus relevance (significance of the use of satellite data for realization, added value through Copernicus)
+- Copernicus relevance (significance of the use of satellite data for realisation, added value through Copernicus)

 - Technological feasibility

-- User acceptance (benefits to users and/or the general public, short time to get idea into practical use)
+- User acceptance (benefits to users and/or the general public, short path to practical use)

-- Legal aspects and risks (legal risks, ability to patent, regulations/laws to be considered)
+- Legal aspects and risks (legal risks, patentability, regulations/laws to be considered)

-DLR is Germany's national research center for aeronautics and space.
-DLR also hosts the Earth Observation Center (EOC), which comprises the German Remote Sensing Data Center (DFD) and the Remote Sensing Technology Institute (IMF).
-The EOC works in all fields related to the development of algorithms and data analysis systems, as well as in the practical implementation of Earth observation applications and services - from satellite data capture and near-real-time services to disaster monitoring and environmental mapping.
-As such, the EOC is involved in many aspects of Copernicus design, implementation, and operations.
+The Earth Observation Center (EOC) of the German Aerospace Center (DLR) comprises the German Remote Sensing Data Center (DFD) and the Remote Sensing Technology Institute (IMF).
+The EOC works in all fields related to the development of algorithms and data analysis systems, as well as in the practical implementation of Earth observation applications and services - from satellite data reception and near-real-time services to disaster monitoring and environmental mapping.
+As such, the EOC is involved in many aspects of Copernicus's design, implementation, and operations.
 In determining the focal points of its research, DLR is to a large extent guided by the demand for innovative products and services developed in close cooperation with industry.
 It also invests in promising technologies and offers its research and development capacities to partners for their own use.